Botmock/botmock-bot-framework-export/README.md

 npm start
 ```

-Find the created app in Luis.ai and publish it.
+Find the created app in the Luis.ai dashboard and publish it.

 Open Bot Framework Emulator and point it to `http://localhost:8080/messages`.